Common Cause North Carolina HBCU Democracy Fellowship

 - Work closely with Common Cause staff to develop individual goals that are in alignment with student’s strengths and interests.

 - Demonstrate leadership qualities

-- Engage peers and surrounding community in the electoral process
+- Engage peers and the surrounding community in the electoral process

 - Have strong written and verbal skills